Start your free 3-day trial — no credit card required, full access included

 Thyroid region

-The unpaired thyroid (glandula thyroidea) and the 4 parathyroids (glandula parathyroidea) are part of the endocrine organ system.
-The thyroid gland is located in the anterior neck lateral and inferior to the thyroid cartilage, is made up of a left and right lobe and the isthmus which bridges both lobes.
-The lobes cover the lateral superior rings of the trachea as well as the anterior aspect of both the cricoid and thyroid cartilage; the isthmus is located in the midline at the level of the second and third tracheal ring.
-The organ is invested by its own capsule of connective tissue (capsula fibrosa) and covered anterolaterally by the infrahyoid muscles (sternohyoid, sternothyroid and omohyoid) and the pretracheal lamina.
-Due to its embryology and descent (via the thyroglossal duct) from the base of the tongue (foramen caecum) to its later location, its path may leave cysts or ducts to the foramen caecum, as well functional glandular tissue (e.g., pyramidal lobe).
+The unpaired thyroid gland (Glandula thyroidea) belongs, like the 4 parathyroid glands (Gld. parathyroidea), to the endocrine organs.
+It lies in the anterior neck region caudal and lateral to the thyroid cartilage and is composed of a left and a right lobe as well as an isthmus connecting both lobes.
+The lobes cover the lateral upper rings of the trachea, as well as the cricoid and thyroid cartilage from the front, the isthmus is located centrally at the level of the 2nd/3rd tracheal ring.
+The organ has its own connective tissue sheath (Capsula fibrosa) and is covered ventrolaterally by the infrahyoid musculature (M. sternohyoideus, M. sternothyroideus and M. omohyoideus) as well as the pretracheal lamina.
+Due to its embryonic development and its descent (via the ductus thyroglossus) from the base of the tongue (Foramen caecum) to its later, described location, cysts or ducts to the Foramen caecum, as well as functional glandular parts (e.g., as Lobus pyramidalis), can remain along this path.

 Blood supply

-Lymphatic drainage from the thyroid is paratracheal and to the deep cervical lymph nodes.
-Particular attention must be paid to the recurrent laryngeal nerve (from the vagus nerve (CN X), on right: looping around the subclavian artery; on left: looping around the aortic arch).
-It travels cephalad in the groove between trachea and esophagus to the larynx, where it supplies the sensory mucosal innervation of the inferior half of the larynx and all laryngeal muscles except the anterior cricothyroid (“anticus”).
+The lymphatic drainage from the thyroid gland occurs paratracheally, as well as to deep cervical lymph nodes.
+Particular attention should be paid intraoperatively to the N. laryngeus recurrens (from the N. vagus X, running on the right around the A. subclavia, on the left around the aortic arch).
+It ascends in the groove between the trachea and esophagus cranially to the larynx, to supply there, in addition to the sensory mucosal innervation of the lower half of the larynx, all laryngeal muscles except for the M. cricothyroideus anterior (“Antikus”).

-The four parathyroids (glandula parathyroidea), small oval glands on the posterior aspect of the thyroid lobes, are supplied by the inferior thyroid arteries.
+The 4 parathyroid glands (Gld. parathyroidea) are small oval glands on the posterior surface of the thyroid lobes, which are supplied via the A. thyroidea inferior.

 Topography